 Pea soup goes way back in Finnish culinary history.
 According to Arja Hopsu-Neuvonen, development manager at Martat, a Finnish home economics organisation founded in 1899, pea soup may have played a part in Northern culinary circles as early as the Middle Ages.

 “It has been discovered that a dish resembling pea soup was already being cooked during the Greek antiquity,” Hopsu-Neuvonen says.
 “Over time, various forms of the soup developed in different parts of Europe, with different styles of seasoning.
 The recipe arrived in Finland via Sweden, as so many dishes did.”
-(You’ll find a recipe in the links section below.)
+(The blog My Blue and White Kitchen features a recipe you can try.)

 Traditionally consisting of peas with pork shank, onion and mustard, pea soup has several variations.
 Some cooks like to add carrots, others cream and minced meat.
 It’s often accompanied by dark Finnish rye bread with butter.
 Pea soup remains connected with Thursdays, at least in lunch restaurants.
 In Finnish homes, that’s not necessarily the case.